 No responses were given.

 Old and unfinished business: 6.1.
 Continue discussion of proposals on term limits and MALs (All) Mehmet noted that a Standards Association Ad Hoc is working on a new P&P baseline template that would limit the number of terms of an elected standards committee chair to three.
 The hope is that the Standards Association Audit Committee (AudCom) and the Standards Board (SASB) will approve in June, which would make the new template effective in the June/July timeframe.
-All Standards Committees would be required to update their P&Ps according to the new baseline within a select number of years or if their P&Ps have expired, but they could proactively update earlier than required.
+All Standards Committees would be required to update their P&Ps when their current P&Ps expire, but they could proactively update earlier than required.
 The new baseline would allow for a Standards Committee chair to be selected by the sponsoring society or elected by committee members; it also allows for the chair to be appointed and other officers elected.
 Ed took the action to check on whether all COM/SDB Standards Committee chairs are elected or if there is a combination of elected and appointed chairs.
 In general the group seemed favorable to the idea of MALs, but there was discussion around the need for a MAL to have an understanding of standards processes and that they should be vetted and voted on.
 NEXT STEP: Ed to discuss this template with ComSoc BoG members and work with others on COM/SDB to come up with a revised proposal based on these inputs.
 The discussion will be continued at the next COM/SDB meeting on Friday, April 24.
 6.2.
 Status update: Document repository (Jennifer/Adam) Jennifer reported on two options: iMeet, an internal Standards Association system for posting minutes and document drafts, and for keeping attendance; and Collabratec. iMeet is invitation only and anyone can be invited.
 Collabratec also is invite-only and individual logins are required.
 DECISION: Continue discussion at next meeting.
 6.3.
 Status update: Do ComSoc P&Ps require a COM/SDB representative on the Online Content Board?
 (Adam) Adam reported that ComSoc P&Ps do not require a COM/SDB representative on the Online Content Board.
 6.4.
 Status update: NESCOM approval of transfer of Smart Cities WG to NetSoft, still scheduled for March meeting?
 (Jennifer) Jennifer confirmed that NESCOM approved the transfer of the Smart Cities WG to NetSoft.

 New Business 7.1.
 Discussion of ComSoc Standards Strategy (not addressed) 7.2.
 Jennifer noted that the contract with Join.me is expiring, and that anyone who has used this tool in the last 12 months will be getting a new WebEx account.
 New users also will receive a WebEx account; please reference the email that went to working group chairs from Dave Ringle and contact Jennifer if this email was not received.
 ACTION: Jennifer to find out the status of documents and recordings that are stored on Join.me.